valeriangalliat/virtualis-client/api.md

 | ------- | ------- | ---------------------------------------- |
 | `Start` | integer | start offset (0 for the first item)      |
 | `Next`  | integer | number of records to fetch after `Start` |

+In the official application, there is 20 items per page.

 ### Response